adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #25 6th-Class is now done.
 Moved on to the 7th-Class (last class before capstone project)

 #26 R-Programming is what the 7th-Class if for.
 Final class before the capstone project.

+#27 Getting into R-Programming now.
+Syntax is slighlty different.
+But not terribly complicated.